neelsmith/heidelberg/talk.md

 ---

-## The data set and methodoloy for topic model
+## The data set and methodology for topic model

 - 18 books of scholia (~8000) from Homer Multitext's digital editions
   - includes personal name identifiers